 Experiential Learning (EL) consists of Co-curricular and Service Learning Course (CSLC) and Experiential Learning Course (ELC).
 CSLC provides students with an opportunity to engage in learning in action and through action in real-life or work-place context while complementing, connecting with, and mirroring their learning experiences derived from formal curriculum.
 On the other hand, ELC encourages students to learn through experimentation, observation, reflection and (re-)conceptualization while undertaking a wide variety of activities, such as creative work, student-initiated enterprise/projects, thematic overseas trips, outward-bound training, etc.

 Students are required to take at least one CSLC and one ELC starting from Year 1 (3 cps each).
-Courses in EL domain can be taken in parallel with Block Practice I and II (i.e. Field Experience and Experiential Learning Semesters).
-If that is the case, students need to ensure the course schedule does not clash with Block Practice (students should check the information listed under the course outline and explore the feasibility with course tutors at the beginning of the semester).
-Students are encouraged to complete courses in EL domain before Semester 1 of final year as they will be engaged in Block Practice II and data collection/field work of Final Year Project in this Semester.
+Courses in EL domain can be taken in parallel with Block Practice (BP) I and II (i.e. Field Experience and Experiential Learning Semesters).
+If that is the case, students need to ensure the course schedule does not clash with BP (students should check the information listed under the course outline and explore the feasibility with course tutors at the beginning of the semester).
+Students are encouraged to complete courses in EL domain before semester 1 of final year as they will be engaged in BP II and data collection/field work of Final Year Project in this Semester.
 Careful academic planning on personal basis is needed.

 iv.
 University ePortfolio (3 cps)